webapplate/webapplate/README.md

 ## Credit

-Developers and designers from node.js, express, grunt.js, Firefox OS, bower, and people who involved in improving Web technologies.
+Developers and designers from node.js, bower, express, gulp, Firefox OS, and people who involved in improving Web technologies.